murraysagal/MSStringifyMacros/README.md

 ## Benefits

-Here's an example for NSUserDefaults.
-Normally, when coding for NSUserDefaults you would follow an approach like this where you would create constants for the keys and then set and get the defaults.
+Here's an example for `NSUserDefaults`.
+Normally, when coding for `NSUserDefaults` you would follow an approach like this where you would create constants for the keys and then set and get the defaults.

 ```Objective-C
 // constants for keys...